keithbro/yoda/README.md

 Returns the first element of the list which matches the predicate, or undef if no element matches.

+Dispatches to the find method of the second argument, if present.

     my $xs = [{a => 1}, {a => 2}, {a => 3}];

     find(prop_eq('a', 2))->($xs); # {a => 2}